kingswayphotography/server-sync/README.md

 The client is hardcoded to use **localhost** as the address for the server and **7101** as the port for the server.
 There is an additional port used for file data transfer which is **7100**.

-Upon running client connects to the server and sends a list of files (with md5's) which are contained within the directory passed as an arguement.
+Upon running client connects to the server and sends a list of files (with md5's) which are contained within the directory passed as an argument.

 It then waits for a response from the server in the form of either a **filerequest** or **sync:done** message.